 Age does not completely determine the result because ICA assesses every application holistically across several different factors.
 Options are still open as long as you meet any of the following criteria for Permanent Residency:

-On top of these, employers have an important role in your application’s success.
+Yes, employers have an important role in your application’s success.
 Their written recommendations would indicate your capabilities at work and how well you have been contributing to the economy.

-You are advised to tap on the expertise of an immigration consultancy firm like Paul Immigrations to learn why the application did not go through.
+Tap on the expertise of an immigration consultancy firm like Paul Immigrations to learn why the application did not go through.
 Multiple factors affect one’s application, and to name a few, they may be:

 Assess your eligibility, understand your chances to attain the SPR status and strengthen your profile before submitting again would be our suggestion to you.